 You need to file an individual tax return each year

-You'll also need to file an individual income tax return - IR3 at the end of every tax year you receive income from overseas.
+You'll need to file an individual income tax return - IR3 at the end of every tax year you receive income from overseas, and complete the Overseas income summary - IR1261 - with the breakdown of your income and tax credits.
 This includes when you've arrived in New Zealand part way through a tax year.

 If you were a New Zealand tax resident for part of the tax year you need to show your income earned as a resident and as a non-resident separately in your individual tax return.

 You need to file your return by 7 July unless you have a tax agent or an extension of time.